 Zhongming Ge, PhD, is a Molecular Biologist in the Division.
 His research interests include identification of virulence factors from gastric and enterohepatic helicobacters, the pathogen-host interactions and molecular mechanisms of liver and intestinal tumorigenesis in mouse models.
 He is also actively involved in collaborative research on several NIH-funded projects as well as the training and supervision of undergraduates and post-doctoral fellows.

-Alison M Hayward, DVM, CPIA is a Senior Clinical/Surgical Veterinarian with 20 years of experience in private small animal practice as well as laboratory animal medicine and surgery in academic and contract research settings.
+Alison M Hayward, DVM, CPIA, DACLAM, is a Senior Clinical/Surgical Veterinarian with 20 years of experience in private small animal practice as well as laboratory animal medicine and surgery in academic and contract research settings.
 Dr. Hayward has primary interests in comparative medicine and anesthesia, surgical model development, and medical device testing.
 She has experience with regulatory affairs governing animal use in research, IACUC administration, GLP regulations for device assessment, as well as protocol/project management.
-Her focus is within the Langer Lab on drug delivery devices in animal models.
+Her focus is within the Traverso Lab on drug delivery devices in animal models.
+In addition, she coordinates animal containment studies performed at MIT.